lvsteve/french_to_english_parallel_read/README.md

 A Streamlit app that uses OpenAI GPT-4 to translate uploaded French documents (.txt, .docx, .pdf) into English.

+The two versions are presented side-by-side for immediate comparison of the translation.

 ## Setup

 1. Install dependencies: